sendgrid/docs/source/Classroom/Basics/Account/account_sign_up_faq.md

 {% anchor h3 %}When does the trial period begin?{% endanchor h3 %}

-Your 30 day trial starts as soon as you complete the initial sign up form.
+Your 30 day trial starts as soon as you complete the initial sign-up form.
 Not when you complete the final verification step.

 {% anchor h3 %}What happens after my 30 day free trial?{% endanchor h3 %}